wp-plugins/sully/readme.txt

 == Description ==

 With WordPress 3.7, updates happen automatically for you, however there is only e-mail notifications sent.
 WordPress has a robust administration interface so SULly records all system updates (either automatic or manually done through the admin interface) in to a table and presents the last 10 updates to you in a dashboard widget.

-WARNING

-WARNING This is very preliminary code and has only been tested with a

-WARNING very small set of plugins and themes.

-WARNING

-WARNING                DO NOT USE ON PRODUCITON SYSTEMS

-WARNING

-WARNING I recommend waiting until version 1.0 for the less adventurous.

-WARNING

 Also note that this plugin can only display logs for items installed after SULly itself is installed.